gerardbm/sigma-theme/README.md

 Use `excerpt:` in the front matter of posts to display posts description in the category page.

+You can use many categories as subcategories (i.e., `/category/another/onemore/`), and the breadcrumbs will show the links with the right path leveled → `/` (1), `/category/` (2), `/category/another/` (3) and `/category/another/onemore/` (4).
+That means you must create category pages with this permalinks to avoid a 404 error.

+If you wanted, you could create automatic permalinks with this: `/:categories/:title/`, however, if a category contains spaces it will not be correctly slugified, you should set permalinks manually in the front-matter or use `/:slugified_categories/:title/`, feature added in Jekyll version 4.1.

+For posts, it doesn't matter if the permalink contains the categories or not, because after all, levels are present in the breadcrumbs using the Schema.org.
+So, for posts you still can use `/:title/`, without the categories.

+I applied this philosophy since I'm not in favor of having multiple categories for a single post.
+Every post should have only one category, so having several categories becomes a leveled path of subcategories; that makes more sense to me.

 ### Layouts

 Define them in the front matter: